I cannot of course, speak for other therapists, who offer counselling, so the following is specific to how I personally chose to work.

 I shall also find out exactly what you want to change.
 I shall be asking you for goals.
 These might be, for example,

-- manage or decrease stress, anxiety or panic attacks
+- manage anxiety

 - help you with health anxiety